SnowyGFL/CSGO-YouTube-Player/README.md

 # CSGO-YouTube-Player
-Detects URL in-game and plays them through your mic Usable GUI to help skip tracks, delete tracks, change volume and more.
+Detects URL in-game and plays them through your mic.\
+Usable GUI to help skip tracks, delete tracks, change volume and more.\
 Works with timestamp.
-Thanks to torchlight
+Thanks to torchlight!

 # Requirements
 - Python3.8